Good stuff

 What's the verdict?

-The EV crossover market is more than a little crowded right now.
+The EV crossover market is approaching saturation.
 Just check out our 11-car mega-test video by clicking these blue words to see what we’re on about – that’s pretty much every one of the GV60’s rivals in one place for you.

 It’s mightily impressive, though, the Genesis.
-We’d avoid the Sport Plus – it’s too quick and would be around the £70,000 mark with a few option packs added.
-The longer range Premium is where to start from, although it’s still a similar price to top spec versions of the Ioniq 5 and EV6.
-Genesis will have to hope the aftercare services live up to the hype of its own making.
+We’d avoid the Sport Plus: it’s too quick and too expensive, and neither of those facets chime with the GV60s strengths in other areas.
+The longer range Premium is the one to go for, although its price aligns it with top-spec versions of the Ioniq 5 and EV6.
+Genesis will have to hope the aftercare services (see Buying section) live up to the hype.

 The Rivals